Mohd-Faizan-Khan/Netflix-Data-Analysis/README.md

 # Netflix Content Analysis Dashboard
 **Interactive Data Insights on Movies & TV Shows**

 This project analyzes the **Netflix Titles** dataset using Python.
-It includes data cleaning, exploratory analysis, visualization, and a production-ready Streamlit dashboard — a complete end-to-end data project suitable for a portfolio or interview demo.
+It includes data cleaning, exploratory analysis, visualization, and a production-ready Streamlit dashboard — a complete end-to-end data project.

 ## Project Overview